P6rguVyrst/100-days-of-code/log.md

 **Thougts**: I know I can do it with Ansible, but I needed it for a purpose that ansible is not suited for.

+### Day 4: December 9, 2017 - Working Flask API
+**Today's Progress**: Working on Flask API and added some off the shelf code for testing my own applications.

+**Thougts**: Noting interesting going on here...